-NOTE: There are a number of differing standards in the field of data security depending on the nature of the underlying consumer debt portfolio and the type of Consumer Data associated with the asset class.
+NOTE 1: There are a number of differing standards in the field of data security depending on the nature of the underlying consumer debt portfolio and the type of Consumer Data associated with the asset class.
 Additionally, the standards in data security are constantly evolving so as to require constant vigilance.
 Consequently, each Certified Company shall adopt standards that are appropriate for their consumer debt portfolio and the Consumer Data contained therein and review those standards annually.
-If the Certified Company has questions as to which data security standards to adopt they should consult the requirements contained in the original purchase agreement with the originating creditor and such other experts and sources of information on information security as they deem appropriate.
-Generally, Certified Companies should consider adopting provisions that are applicable to their circumstances, which might include but are not limited to provisions found in PCI DSS, BITS, ISO 27002, SAFE, and SOC 2.
+If the Certified Company has questions as to which data security standards to adopt, they should consult the requirements contained in the original purchase agreement with the originating creditor and such other experts and sources of information on information security as they deem appropriate.

 - A7.1 The Auditor shall obtain from the Certified Company a copy of their data security policy. - A7.2 The Auditor shall document how the Certified Company determines what standards to adopt in their data security policy. - A7.3 The Auditor shall confirm that the Certified Company performs an annual review of its data security policy. - A7.4 The Auditor shall confirm that the nine measures outlined in the Standard are included in the Certified Company's data security policy. - A7.5 The Auditor shall perform random tests to verify whether the Certified Company is conforming to its data security policy.
-If the Certified Company in the twelve (12) months prior to the Compliance Audit has passed a data security audit performed using PCI DSS, BITS, ISO 27002, SAFE, SOC 2 or such other standards approved in writing by the Audit Committee, the Auditor shall accept the audit as conforming with this requirement. - A7.6 The Auditor shall confirm that the required annual risk assessments have been performed by the Certified Company within the dates of the Audit Period.
+If the Certified Company in the twelve (12) months prior to the Compliance Audit has passed an independent third-party data security audit performed using PCI DSS, SOC 2, or such other standards approved in writing by the Audit Committee, the Auditor shall accept the audit as conforming with this requirement.

+A7.6 The Auditor shall confirm that the required annual risk assessments have been performed by the Certified Company within the dates of the Audit Period.
+The annual risk assessments may be performed in-house or by a third-party vender.
+A PCI DSS or SOC 2 audit will qualify for an annual risk assessment.
 The Auditor shall review the assessments and confirm that any risks that were identified have resulted in adjustments to the data security policy.
-Any year in which the Certified Company passes a data security audit performed using PCI DSS, BITS, ISO 27002, SAFE, SOC 2 or such other standards approved in writing by the Audit Committee, the Auditor shall accept the audit as conforming with the annual risk assessment requirement for that year.